OSGeo/OSGeoLive-doc/en/overview/atlasstyler_overview.rst

 * Build styles using dialogs.
 * Based on OGC SLD standard.
-* Run on Windows, Linux and Mac.
+* Run on Windows,and Linux.
+(Mac support will need a little funding).
-* Import from ESRI Shapefiles, OGC WFS and PostGIS databases.
+* Import from ESRI Shapefiles, OGC WFS and PostGIS databases (vector data) as well as GeoTIFF and ArcASCII files (raster data).
-* Fully translated into German, English, Italian, Turkish, Russian and French.
+* Translated into German, English, Italian, Turkish, Russian and French.

 Implemented Standards
 --------------------------------------------------------------------------------